pokyah/R-utilities/README.md

 Once you have made modifications to the `R-utilities.R` file, please render it using `rmarkdown::render("R-utilities.R")` before submitting pull request.

+## How to get notified of code updates ?
+Subscribe to the repository commit feed](https://github.com/pokyah/R-utilities/commits/master.atom) You can also add it to your riot.im room with the [rss integration tool](https://medium.com/@RiotChat/new-integration-atom-rss-feeds-395bf1031094)

 ## Contributors
 [Thomas Goossens](https://pokyah.github.io)